microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge05.md

 ## Description

-You will perform the following to access patient records and explore the use of SMART on FHIR applications in Azure API for FHIR through the FHIR Dashboard app:
+You will perform the following steps to access patient medical records and explore the use of SMART on FHIR applications in Azure API for FHIR through the FHIR Dashboard app:
 - Access FHIR Dashboard app
     - Open In-private/Incognito browser and browse to FHIR Dashboard app
     - Use the secondary Azure AD tenant dashboard user credentials to sign in and consent permissions requested by the Confidential Client app to get access to FHIR server.